 C.D.
 Woodbury has performed in Texas Roadhouses and in Stadiums.
-He has performed for two US Presidents, foreign dignitaries, and Jimi’s music for the Hendrix family.
+He has performed for two US Presidents, foreign dignitaries and done Jimi’s music for the Hendrix family.
 He has jammed with jazz legends, international blues stars, and has worked with sidemen to the biggest rock acts.
 Yet, he still remains “the Northwest’s best-kept secret”.
-Though he has played many styles, he always returns to the blues and American roots music on his guitar.

 “CD Woodbury has attained an enviable goal for guitarists: A personal, muscular, expressive style with no direct influence.
 Combined with his exceptional band of songwriters, singers and headcutting instrumentalists, the result is booty-shaking contemporary blues with wit and extraordinary substance.”